leezl/cse680/PA08/README.md

 Building This Example
 ---------------------

 *This example requires GLM, glew, glut and devil.
-Also Assimp 3.0, sudo make installed from the src download.*
+Also Assimp 3.0, sudo make installed from the src download.
+Bullet Physics should also be installed.*
 *On ubuntu it can be installed with this command*

    >$ sudo apt-get install freeglut3-dev freeglut3 libglew1.6-dev